How to Enhance Accessibility with Keyboard-only Navigation?

 What is keyboard accessibility?

-Keyboard accessibility is a practice of removing barriers that prevent all users from accessing the website only through keyboard.
-Keyboard accessibility requires 4 main things:
+Keyboard accessibility is a practice of removing barriers that prevent all users from accessing the website only through the keyboard.
+The purpose of this feature is to let a user know which interactive element receives keyboard focus through the use of a visible focus indicator.
+The WCAG success criterion that dictates the use of visible focus indicators is WCAG 2.4.7 Focus Visible (Level AA).
+Keyboard accessibility requires four main things:

 • Keyboard focus